kungfusaini/studentPerformancePredicition/README.md

 This program implements linear regression to predict the final grade of students based on a number of factors.

-Still a work in progress.
+Planning to create an API for this model, work in progress.